sagar027/readylabs/README.md

 This repository contains the notebooks, scripts and the ARM template to get you started and run the lab on your own Azure subscription.

-This template creates the resource group as well and as such doesn't work if you deploy it from the portal using Template Deployment.
+This template creates the resource group as well along with other resources and as such doesn't work if you deploy it from the portal using Template Deployment.

-Please deploy the ARM template using the following command -
+**Please deploy the ARM template using PowerShell or Azure CLI**

 **Note:** You need the latest PowerShell Azure Module on you system.
-This deployment doesn't work in Cloud Shell.
+This deployment doesn't work in Cloud Shell using PowerShell.
 Please use Azure CLI command mentioned below if you are using the Cloud Shell.

 ```
 New-AzDeployment -Location eastus2 -TemplateFile https://raw.githubusercontent.com/sagar027/readylabs/master/TF-LAB-ARM-Template.json -rgName <resource-group-name> -rgLocation eastus2